 With SBLC financing this can be a cheaper and faster route as the procedure takes a few weeks and is less onerous.
 Leasing a bank instrument can be also a cheaper as some investment banks charge thousand of dollars to fund a project.

-Please note that it is our requirement that we ask you to provide Proof of Funds and a bank comfort letter.
+Please note; it is our requirement that we ask you to provide Proof of Funds and/or a bank comfort letter.
 This is to demonstrate to the Provider that the companies we represent are in good faith and in trust to pay lease fees.

 When people apply for an Standby Letter of Credit most do not understand how the mechanism behind the transaction works.
 There are certain buyers who think that there are no fees involved when issuing a bank instrument and presume the SWIFT messaging service is free.
 This is not the case.
 The banks of both parties communicate as per the DOA agreement using SWIFT messages, recognizable to us as MT messages.